bodziosamolot/sourceGenerators/article.md

 compilation artifacts.
 This new feature is highly configurable so You can easily set it up in such a way that appropriate files are persisted to the disk.

+## Basics of the Build process

+In order to build a .NET executable or assembly we must use specific tool.
+Most often it is MSBuild.
+What it does is it runs the compiler providing it with all the inputs it requires like referenced assemblies, source files, etc. Language specific compiler produces Intermediate Language out of the source code we have written.

 ## Roslyn

 How is all of this possible?
 Magic of Roslyn is the answer.
 This .NET Compiler provides a set of APIs allowing very